jingram80024/ezApprove/README.md

 # EZ Approve Lite Django Project

-This is a first commit to save progress since my machine is experiencing issues.
-Project is not functional as posted, but I will continue development on a different machine.

 A Simple Django project to support process of selling client's items.
 Client was not available to review items in person.
 Designed to be deployed with NGINX on an EC2 instance with AWS.

 ## Python Module Dependencies